GabrielGiacometti/PaymentRest/README.md

 ## API Configuration and Execution

-This guide will provide instructions on how to configure and run the API locally using Docker and Swagger.
+This guide will provide instructions on how to configure, run and test the API locally using Docker and Swagger.

 1. **Clone the Repository:**
    - Clone the API repository to your local environment.